ecs-hk/debian-bastion/README.md

 ### Prepare venv and install Ansible

-Clone this repo, then run prep script, which:
+Clone this repo, then run the prep script, which:
 * sets up a venv
 * installs Ansible within that venv